Relaxing Hardware Requirements for Surface Code Circuits using Time-dynamics: Numerical Benchmarking and Noise Model

 Other constructions using CNOT or entangling measurements are benchmarked using the simpler \texttt{UniformDepolarizing} noise model, which does not have ratios of errors adjusted to minic real devices.
 The definitions of the noise operations in all three models are given in \tab{noise_gates}, and the models themselves are detailed in \tab{noise_model}.

 The code used to run the numerical simulations is included in our data and code repository~\cite{mcewen_data_2023}.
 We used the Sinter interface and took up to $1\times10^8$ shots for each circuit implementation, completing early if we collected $1\times10^3$ logical errors for a specific circuit case.
 For decoding, we used an internal decoder that performs correlated-error-aware minimum weight perfect matching~\cite{google_quantum_ai_suppressing_2022}.
 We combined the decoded results for memory experiments in the X and Z basis individually into statistics for a combined XZ basis by projecting the likelihood that neither X nor Z bases experience a logical error.
-The benchmarking for all circuits collectively took $65 345 126$ core-seconds in total, which is $2.07$ core-years.
+The benchmarking for all circuits collectively took $65 345 126$ core-seconds in total, which is just over $2$ core-years.
 It executed in a little under a 8 days on a 96 core machine.

 To produce the teraquop footprint, we fit a line to the XZ logical error rate versus code distance to extrapolate to a logical error rate of $1\times10^{-12}$ to find the code distance and therefore footprint required, which we plot as the teraquop footprint in the main text.
 Our plots generally include maximum likelihood highlighting to indicate confidence in our numerical estimates.
-These correspond to the region of hypotheses up to 1000 times less likely than the maximum likelihood hypothesis.
-The procedure we used also included in our data and code repository.
+In the plots of logical error rate and lambda, these correspond to the region of hypotheses up to 1000 times less likely than the maximum likelihood hypothesis.
+In the plots of teraquop footprint, these correspond to how far each point can be moved by using line fits whose least-squares error terms are at most 1.0 higher than the error term for the optimal least-squares fit when fitting against the natural log of the logical error rates.
+The procedures we used for producing these envelopes are also included in our code repository.